Donald Trump Hires Staff Of ‘Amateurs, Grifters, Weaklings, Convicted Felons,’ Chris Christie Says In New Book

 Christie headed Trump’s presidential transition team before being fired on November 11, 2016, a week after the 2016 election.
 Christie in the book says that his firing was a “political hit job” orchestrated by Kushner, according to a Guardian account, in retaliation for Christie’s prosecution 12 years earlier of real estate tycoon Charles Kushner, Jared Kushner’s father, on fraud charges.

-According to an earlier exposé of the chaotic Trump transition by investigative reporter Michael Lewis, in The Guardian, Trump never wanted a transition team at all, despite that fact that one is required by law of all major party presidential nominees.
+According to an earlier exposé of the chaotic Trump transition by investigative reporter Michael Lewis in The Guardian, Trump never wanted a transition team at all, despite that fact that one is required by law of all major party presidential nominees.

 When Trump learned that Christie had raised “several million dollars” to pay transition team staff, Trump became apoplectic, according to Lewis, cornering Christie in Trump Tower and screaming at him, “You’re stealing my money!
 You’re stealing my f*****g money!
 What the f*** is this?”